Do you remember your first day of kindergarten?

 What were your first thoughts upon seeing Christine’s panda bear character?

-Oh, I loved Christina’s characters from the second I clapped eyes on them!
+Oh, I loved Christine’s characters from the second I clapped eyes on them!
 Their big faces and little ears sitting on top of their round heads, so appealing!
 In the black and white sketch sheet, there is a little boy panda crying, with fountains of tears and his mouth wide open.
 That panda made me laugh!
 I fell hard for those bears!

 How did you finally settle on a story premise?
 What were some of the unique challenges to writing this particular story?